LGBTQ group sues Florida over so-called 'Don't Say Gay' law - NewsBreak

 LGBTQ group sues Florida over so-called 'Don't Say Gay' law

-TALLAHASSEE, Fla. — (AP) — Gay rights advocates sued Florida Gov. Ron DeSantis on Thursday to block a new law that forbids classroom instruction on sexual orientation and gender identity in kindergarten through third grade.
+An LGBTQ advocacy group on Thursday sued Florida Gov. Ron DeSantis to block a new law forbidding classroom instruction on sexual orientation and gender identity in kindergarten through third grade.

 The law has catapulted Florida and DeSantis, a potential 2024 Republican presidential candidate, to the forefront of the country's culture wars.
 Critics call it the “ Don't Say Gay ” law and argue that its true intent is to marginalize LGBTQ people and their families.